 - Abuse and violence occurs in many forms and is an issue that affects many individuals across the life-course.
 These negative impacts are serious and long-term.
 In this research programme we undertake numerous projects that address violence and abuse, many of them focus explicitly on child protection.
 The issue of domestic violence is also a strong theme in this programme, with a developing theme of inpatient violence.

-- Risk is conceived of as a broader issue than violence and abuse and includes any factors that may make an individual vulnerable or marginalised within society through for example, their gender, age, sexuality, ethnicity, mental health and disability.
+- Risk is conceived of as a broader issue than violence and abuse, operating at a societal level.
+It includes any high-risk situation, presentation and/or condition that results in patients, women and families requiring speciality input and/or services.
+This sub-theme includes vulnerable individuals or those marginalised within society through for example, their gender, age, sexuality, ethnicity, mental ill health and disability.

 Find out more about the Risk, Abuse and Violence Research Programme